microsoft/azuredevopslabs/labs/java/intellijgit/readme.md

     ![Add an SDK](images/intellij-add-sdk.png)

 1. Select `java-8-openjdk-amd64` from the folder list and click OK.
-Click OK back through the rest of the dialogs.
+Click OK through the rest of the dialogs.

     ![Select the SDK folder](images/intellij-select-sdk.png)

-    {% include note.html content= "The project will not currently compile, since it has a dependency on a library (MyShuttleCalc) that it cannot resolve.
+    {% include note.html content= "The project will not currently compile as it has a dependency on a library (MyShuttleCalc) that it cannot resolve.
 You will fix this in the [**Package Management lab**](../mavenpmvsts)." %}

 ## Clone MyShuttleCalc from VSTS with IntelliJ